aqeeladil/ansible-fundam/projects/4-ec2-ansible-vault/README.md

-# Secure AWS Resource Provisioning Using Ansible and Vault
+# Secure AWS Resource Provisioning Using Ansible Vault

 Creating an EC2 instance on AWS using Ansible with proper configurations, including variables, Ansible Vault, and collections.